24 Feb 2026

 Family & Research Photos

-GEDCOM from FTM dumped most of images, HTML files, etc. into photos so 3,585 are being reviewed and correctly assigned.
-The count now is @1,200.
-The Peach/Hansman tree needs cleanup in FTM, then moved into this site with the same kind of cleanup applied. ~ Updated: 4/22/2023
+GEDCOM from FTM dumped most of images, HTML files, etc. into photos so 3,585 are being reviewed and correctly assigned for the Coffman/Livingston tree.
+The majority left to complete are in the The Peach & Hansman tree to be explained

 The Clevengers were Quakers when they migrated to Randolph County, Indiana.
 An Abram Clevinger [stet] was among the first to arrive in 1828.
 Research is focused on William Thomas Clevenger and his parents.
 A research page is in development on Which Clevenger Is Which.
 A button will appear below when available.